wasmerio/wasmer.io/_posts/announcing-wasix.md

 But not only `curl`... we also got `bash`, `CPython`, `tokio`, `hyper`, `axum`, `static-web-server` and many more apps and libraries running on WASIX.
 Even [this very own website](https://wapm.io/wasmer/wasmer-io) runs on WASIX!

-Did you got as excited reading this as we did working on it?
+Did you get as excited reading this as we did working on it?
 Continue reading to learn more about WASIX and how you can use it!

 ## So, what exactly is WASIX?

 WASIX is the long term stabilization and support of the existing WASI ABI *plus* additional non-invasive syscall extensions that complete the missing gaps sufficiently enough to enable real, practical and useful applications to be compiled and used **now**.
-It aims to speed up the ecosystem around WASI so that the Wasm’ification of code bases around the world can really start ***today!*** And it does so without any *breaking change* to `wasi_preview1`.
+It aims to speed up the ecosystem around WASI so that the Wasm’ification of code bases around the world can really start ***today!*** And it does so without any *breaking changes* to `wasi_preview1`.

 WASIX:
 - It’s a **toolchain**: